 As South Orange marks Thanksgiving, it's hard not to think back two weeks to Sandy's destruction.
 What sticks with this Patch editor is not the darkness and destruction of late October, but the community's remarkable generosit.

-The South Orange Public Library opened its doors almost as soon as the wind blew through and stayed open for warmth, power and good cheer.
-By night a shelter, the library served as refuge during cold days.
+The South Orange Public Library opened its doors almost as soon as the wind blew through and stayed open for warmth, power and good cheer. .
 And the library staff was unfailingly cheerful though they too went home to dark, cold houses.

 Morrow Church lived up to the Methodist Church slogan, "Open Hearts, Open Minds, Open Doors" by serving as many as 600 meals daily and keeping hundreds of us from the community warm, powered up, and entertained.
 The church fed the masses from donations, including treats from Cupcake Corral.

 Neighbors who were once strangers hosted one another, shared power across streets, and even posted signs offering to charge phones.
 Audley Street threw an impromtu Halloween for its youngest residents, when trick-or-treating was deferred.